-The words coverage and covered services refer to the medical care and services and the prescription drugs available to you as a member of SCAN Inspired by women for women.
+The words coverage and covered services refer to the medical care and services and the prescription drugs available to you as a member of SCAN Balance.

 It's important for you to learn what the plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage document.